Academic year 22/23

 All students are fully aware of the Designated Safeguarding Lead (DSL) and the Deputy DSL via assemblies, tutor updates and the PSHCE programme links to this with age-appropriate content delivered.

-The school takes a zero-tolerance approach to all reported incidents of peer on peer abuse, sexual violence and/or sexual harassment.
+The school takes a zero-tolerance approach to all reported incidents of child on child abuse, sexual violence and/or sexual harassment.
 We have a robust procedure which staff use to raise safeguarding concerns and we foster positive working relationships with parents and carers to ensure pupils receive the appropriate support as soon as they need it.

 We invest in listening to the views of all of our students.
 All students are periodically invited to complete a whole-school survey which explores their views on a wide range of issues pertaining to school and their safety, mental health and emotional well-being.
 The feedback from the student body is used to inform our safeguarding curriculum.